-classification could be very broad indeed, and we realize that a general scheme that encompasses much more than we have succeeded in doing could be very useful for large databases such as ours.
+Each of the problems in our dataset comes with a simple problem classification inspired by the scheme of Hock and Schittkowski (1981), which was itself a slight extension of a scheme adopted by Bus (1977).
+The scope of such a classification could be very broad indeed and we realise that a general scheme that encompasses much more than we have succeeded in doing could be very useful for large databases such as ours.
 However, we have consciously limited the scope of our classification as follows.